SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/alarms.md

 **SmartREST2 example**

-The 306 static template is prepared to clear an active alarm of a specified type
+The 306 static template is prepared to clear an active alarm of a specified type.

 `306,c8y_TemperatureAlarm`